 |Popular Movies and Documentaries||1 week (no renewal)|

 The library's print collection consists of approximately 1,500 books, the majority of which may be checked out by library card holders.
 Additional materials for use only in the library include reference books, encyclopedias, directories, journals, newsletters, and anatomy models and charts.

 Electronic and Audiovisual

-Clinical videos providing patient education on a variety of health topics and popular movies with health themes are available in DVD format.
+Medical Videos providing patient education on a variety of health topics and popular movies and documentaries with health themes are available in DVD format.

 The Herrick Library also displays its small collection of medical memorabilia and historical medical books donated by health care professionals.
 Historical medical equipment and numerous medical instruments are on exhibit.